Above: Wild horses take a stroll in Corolla, Outer Banks. Photo by Terri Kirby Hathaway

 Hope you’re all settled into our “new normal,” whatever that looks like for you!
 What a strange spring and summer, right?
 Like our “new normal,” this issue of Scotch Bonnet has a different look.
 We’re sharing resources for remote teaching and online learning, as well as virtual professional development opportunities.
 Hope you find these items useful.

-I’m also excited to announce that North Carolina Sea Grant will soon debut new supplementary instructional material for educators of grades 6 through 12.
-Coastwatch Classroom will dive deeper into Coastwatch magazine articles through discussion questions and extension activities.
+I’m also excited to announce that North Carolina Sea Grant has debuted new supplementary instructional material for educators of grades 6 through 12.
+Coastwatch Classroom dives deeper into Coastwatch magazine articles through discussion questions and extension activities.
 Look for the new section in the Autumn 2020 issue, which comes out in a few weeks in print and online.

 Thanks to Mike Campbell, Julie Connolly, Melissa Dowland, Bonnie Eamick, Julie Leibach, Manley Midgett, Katie Mosher, Harris Mulstein, Laura Sirak-Schaeffer, Renee Strnad, Dave Sybert, Dana Thomason and John White for their contributions to this issue.